PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 | [Linear](#linear)                       | &#10004; |          | `CalculationMethod.linear`            |
 | [Linear current](#linear-current)       | &#10004; |          | `CalculationMethod.linear_current`    |

-TODO: for each of the algorithms give a brief explanation of the algorithm and in what cases this algorithm would be the prefered method.
-The old explanations are given, but they should be extended/improved.
-Also include the mathematics/algorithms.

 The nodal equations of a power system network can be written as:

 $$